 Software M&A to continue

-As Cisco retools its operations to focus more on a software-based future, the service provider has been hot on the acquisition trail, buying up companies with specialties in Artificial Intelligence (AI) and SD-WAN.
+As Cisco retools its operations to focus more on a software-based future, the vendor has been hot on the acquisition trail, buying up companies with specialties in Artificial Intelligence (AI) and SD-WAN.

 By purchasing MindMeld, Cisco furthers its effort to incorporate AI into its own platforms.
 The vendor has been incorporating AI into its security, orchestration, application performance and collaboration products.